3n0m1s/FE-Recognition/README.md

 # FE-Recognition
-Emgucv face and eyes recognition in c#
+Face and eyes recognition in c#